Keyfactor/k8s-orchestrator/readme_source.md

 certificate stores and scheduling Discovery jobs in Keyfactor Command.

 ## Certificate Discovery
+**NOTE:** To use disovery jobs, you must have the story type created in Keyfactor Command and the `needs_server` checkbox MUST be checked.
+Otherwise you will not be able to provide credentials to the discovery job.

+The Kubernetes Orchestrator Extension supports certificate discovery jobs.
+This allows you to populate the certificate stores with existing certificates.
+To run a discovery job, follow these steps:
 1. Click on the "Locations > Certificate Stores" menu item.
 2. Click the "Discover" tab.
 3. Click the "Schedule" button.